o3de/o3de.org/content/docs/userguide/get-input-color-node.md

 ---
-description: ' Use the Get Input Color node in the &ALYlong; &script-canvas; editor to return the procedural material input parameter as a color. '
+description: ' Use the Get Input Color node in the Amazon Lumberyard Script Canvas editor to return the procedural material input parameter as a color. '
 title: Get Input Color
 ---